jbcodeforce/flink-studies/docs/index.md

 The execution is from one of the training examples, the number of task slot was set to 4, and one job is running.

-Spark is not a true real time processing while Fink is.
-Fink and Spark support batch processing too.
+Spark is not a true real time processing while Flink is.
+Flink and Spark support batch processing too.

 ## Statefulness

-When using aggregates or windows operators states need to be kept.
+When using aggregates or windows operators, states need to be kept.
 For fault tolerant Flink uses checkpoints and savepoints.
 Checkpoints represent a snapshot of where the input data stream is with each operator's state.
-A streaming dataflow can be resumed from a checkpoint while maintaining consistency (exactly-once processing semantics) by restoring the state of the operators and replaying the records from the point of the checkpoint.
+A streaming dataflow can be resumed from a checkpoint while maintaining consistency (exactly-once processing semantics) by restoring the state of the operators and by replaying the records from the point of the checkpoint.

-In case of failure of a parallel execution Flink stops the stream flow, then restarts operators from the last checkpoints.
+In case of failure of a parallel execution, Flink stops the stream flow, then restarts operators from the last checkpoints.
 When doing the reallocation of data partition for processing, states are reallocated too.
 States are saved on distributed file systems.
 When coupled with Kafka as data source, the committed read offset will be part of the checkpoint data.

-Flink uses the concept of `Checkpoint Barriers`, which represents a separation of records so records received since the last snapshot are part of the new snapshot.
-It can be seen as a mark, a tag in the data stream that close a snapshot.
+Flink uses the concept of `Checkpoint Barriers`, which represents a separation of records, so records received since the last snapshot are part of the future snapshot.
+Barrier can be seen as a mark, a tag in the data stream that close a snapshot.

  ![Checkpoints](./images/checkpoints.png)

-In Kafka it will be the last committed read offset.
+In Kafka, it will be the last committed read offset.
 The barrier flows with the stream so can be distributed.
-Once a sink operator (the end of a streaming DAG) has received the barrier n from all of its input streams, it acknowledges that snapshot n to the checkpoint coordinator.
+Once a sink operator (the end of a streaming DAG) has received the `barrier n` from all of its input streams, it acknowledges that `snapshot n` to the checkpoint coordinator.
 After all sinks have acknowledged a snapshot, it is considered completed.
-Once snapshot n has been completed, the job will never ask the source for records before such snapshot.
+Once `snapshot n` has been completed, the job will never ask the source for records before such snapshot.

 State snapshots are save in a state backend (in memory, HDFS, RockDB).